Home

 Armena: Ellen.

-Jessie: What was the one before Ellen -- "Margaret" Ellen?
+Jessie: There was another one.
+The one before Ellen -- what about "Margaret" Ellen?

 Armena: I forgot that.